Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4,000 in Dubai? (Now AED 2,750)

 Buy the MAX G2 if you’re a consistent commuter and your route is rough.
 You’re paying for fewer problems.

 Skip it if you’re a casual rider or you carry your scooter daily.
-You’ll get better value from lighter scooters at half the price.
+You’ll get better value from lighter scooters at half the price — see our best e-scooters under AED 1,500.

 Before You Buy (Dubai Checklist)